Revisolution/typed-redux-kit/readme.md

   .set(ActionTypes.Plus, plusSubReducer)
   .set(ActionTypes.Set, setSubReducer)
   // Also, These wrong usage will thorw compiler errors
-  // because our reducer is too smart.
+  // because our reducer is smart enough.
   //
   // Wrong ActionType and Sub Reducer combination
   //